b2renger/Harmonicizer/README.md

 TODO

 - fix not edittin mobile (need a long press to activate a note, maybe there is debounce time that could be shorten)
-- move order of each section in the main interface
-  - fix hotswappin synth
-	- add a tap delay synched to the bpm
-	- check synth control that are actually realtime

 - add a performance section to improvize melodies
 - export / import in json
 - record midi (with arpeggiator, and performance ?)